jsfuentes/Code-Cheatsheet/CS_Fundamentals/Editors.md

 ## Vim/Emacs

+### Vi vs emacs

+Emacs

+- common shortcuts on terminal, google docs, Typora, etc
+- more powerful editor
+- Highly configurable and timeless
+- masters have extremely high speed

+Vi

+- more ergonamic shortcuts and easier navigation cuz modes
+- masters have extremely high speed
+- Faster/more commonly on machines
+- commands not beautiful, more acronyms
-Highly configurable and timeless
+- Highly configurable and timeless

-Available on every server basically since in the cmd prompt, devops speciality
+- Available on every server basically since in the cmd prompt, devops speciality

-The potential speed is extremely high

 ## Atom